marcopersi/goldsphere-client-workbench/README.md

-# Getting Started with Create React App
+# Getting Started with Goldsphere

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Goldsphere is a service to order gold products from registered and trusted suppliers, where the individual may choose to have a secure delivery or a custody service included.

 ## Available Scripts